tobozo/M5Stack-SD-Updater/examples/M5Stack-FW-Menu/ReadMe.md

 ## Factory Partition Firmware Launcher

-/!\ This app launcher depends on special partition schemes that include the factory type and at least 4 OTA (app) partitions.
+⚠️ This app launcher depends on special partition schemes that include the `factory` type and at least 4 OTA (`app` type) partitions.
+Such partitions are available for M5CoreS3 in the Arduino IDE 3.x.x and superior under the following names:

+- partitions-16MB-factory-4-apps
+- partitions-16MB-factory-6-apps

 The intent of this launcher is to provide an application manager to hanle firmwares directly from the flash.